Ask Cricket Valley

 Prior to the project starting construction, CVEC worked with the Town of Dover to finalize a noise mitigation plan which demonstrates how the site’s operations will be consistent with the Town of Dover Noise Code and other related State Environmental Quality Review Act (SEQRA) requirements.
 This plan was reviewed and approved by the Town of Dover.
-During operations, CVEC will comply with the Town Noise Ordinance at property boundaries, specifically 50-decibel at the property boundary and 65-decibel along the Metro North Rail.
+During operations, CVEC complies with the Town Noise Ordinance at property boundaries, specifically 50-decibel at the property boundary and 65-decibel along the Metro North Rail.

 The CVEC site was chosen, in part, for the wide tree buffer that provides a visual and sound barrier.
 In addition, the plant has been designed to enclose most of the equipment within an insulated and soundproof building structure, which helps mitigate noise levels.

-There are no odors associated with the routine operations of natural gas fueled power plants.
+There are no odors associated with the routine operations of natural gas-fueled power plants.

 Wetlands & Environment

 There is no work done within the Great Swamp Critical Environmental Area, and no hydraulic fracturing, or “fracking,” at this project.